shaack/modlib/README.md

-# es6-npm-toolkit
+# web-module-linker

-Tool funktions to use ES6 modules as npm packages without transpiling
+A tool class, to symlink modules out of the `node_modules` folder to use them in web apps as native es6 modules without transpiling.